srajangoyal/OSM-A-Star_Search_Route_Planner/README.md

 [![Udacity - C++ NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213)

 The following project is a part of Udacity’s C++ NanoDegree program.

-The aim of project is to successfully find the shortest path between two points on the map.
+A* Search algorithm to successfully the shortest path between two points on the map based on a heuristic function.

 * Map data from OSM XML file is parsed and the optimal path is plotted using IO2D Library in C++;
 * Used GoogleTest Framework for unit testing.